l paint what cannot be photographed, and l photograph what l do not wish to paint. - Man Ray

 Imagine travelling two hours to get to a watercolour class.
 For some, this is a waste of their precious time.
 For extremely motivated painters, it might be another story.

-Large group classes aren't always available for everyone.
+Large group painting classes near me aren't always available for everyone.

 For this reason, many people living in more remote parts of the UK offer private lessons.